Weird, silly, funny, black humour, satirical poems by Alex Frankel

 Proper and Improper Poetry:

-'The Status Report', containing 49 mainly humorous poems and a few strange
+'The Status Report', containing 49 mainly humorous poems and a few

-second hand from Amazon (and their minions) or Abebooks.
+first or second hand from Amazon (and their minions) or Abebooks.

 But the environmentalists amongst us can just read it here (4MB pdf):